microsoft/vscode-docs/blogs/2022/11/28/vscode-sandbox.md

 How we came to have the `vscode` global in the renderer process and how it is implemented is detailed in the [Timeline](#our-technology-timeline) sections below.

-Blocking Node.js from renderer processes is an encouraged Electron [security recommendation](https://www.electronjs.org/docs/latest/tutorial/security) and will eventually be the only way of writing Electron applications.
+Blocking Node.js from renderer processes is an encouraged Electron [security recommendation](https://www.electronjs.org/docs/latest/tutorial/security).
 We have had security issues in the past where attackers were able to execute arbitrary Node.js code from the renderer process.
 A sandboxed renderer process greatly reduces the risk of these attacks.

 ### How did we get there?